roryjames/roryjames/README.md

 ### Welcome to my Github page.

-#### I'm a website developer at Perdoceo Education where I'm currently working on messenger and discussion board applications to support students and faculty in their communication with each other.
+#### I'm a software developer for Northwestern Medicine where I work on a bunch of cool stuff to help people find the care they need.

 #### When I'm not working, I enjoy making music.
 Check out my SoundCloud here.  🤘